The Best Family Sedans of 2025

 by George Kennedy

-Sedans might not have the passenger or cargo space of a large SUV or minivan, but if you're finding that extra capacity often goes unused, you'll realize that less space doesn't necessarily mean reduced practicality.
-A midsize sedan is perfectly suited for a family and their gear.
-Heck, it’s even called a “family” sedan!
-Plus, sedans are often more nimble, more fuel-efficient, and offered at lower price points than larger vehicles.
+Automakers’ sedan offerings might not have as much passenger or cargo space as larger SUV or minivans, but if you've discovered you don't actually use that extra capacity, you'll realize that less space doesn't necessarily mean reduced practicality.
+A midsize sedan is perfectly suited for a family and all their luggage.
+Heck, they’re often dubbed family sedans for a reason!
+Plus, sedans are often more nimble, more fuel-efficient, and offered at lower a price than larger vehicles.
+We'd say that's a win.

 Genesis G80